 Skip to content

-To display data into our visuals, it is not required to have a set up with one of the Data Providers supported by ChartFactor, or perhaps we do have the set up, but we need to process the data obtained from a previous query before displaying it, or we just want to use our own data from somewhere else, like an external Rest API, a JSON file or any other.
-In those cases we can use almost any of the visualizations provided by ChartFactor to inject our own data to it.
+To display data into you visuals, it is not required to have a set up with one of the Data Providers supported by ChartFactor.
+Or perhaps you do have the setup but you need to process the data obtained from a previous query before displaying it.
+Or you just want to use your own data from somewhere else, like an external REST API, a JSON file or any other.
+In those cases you can use almost any of the visualizations provided by ChartFactor to inject your own data to it, as defined in the steps below.

-The pre-requisite is to have our data ready to be injected into the visual.
-The data that we are going to inject should follow the structure below:
+The data that you are going to inject should follow the structure below:

 1